-What are mascons ?
+What are mascons?

 Mass concentration elements (mascons) are "tiles" used to cover the surface of the Earth on which changes in mass are estimated using data from the GRACE and GRACE Follow-On satellite missions.
 There are a number of different mascon solutions available globally, all of which have been produced making different assumptions:

-• the size and shape of the mascons used
+• The size and shape of the mascons used

-• defining which mascons are land and which are ocean
+• Defining which mascons are land and which are ocean

-• how floating ice shelves are handled in polar regions
+• How floating ice shelves are handled in polar regions

-• strategies for adding numerical stability to the data inversions
+• Strategies for adding numerical stability to the data inversions

 Consequently, combining mascon solutions turns out to be a rather complex process, but it is possible!